DevMUA/CryptoTracker/documentation/README.md

 <h2>Team:</h2>
-To know who is behind this project go over the team section. [test](https://github.com/DevMUA/CryptoTracker/blob/main/documentation/team/about.md)
+To know who is behind this project go over the <a href="https://github.com/DevMUA/CryptoTracker/blob/main/documentation/team/about.md">team section</a>.